Fear of Fireworks in Dogs

 Fear of Fireworks

 Every year around Bonfire Night and New Year's Eve, there are lots of dogs that suffer from a fear of fireworks.
 Although every dog reacts differently, the many loud bangs can cause enormous amounts of stress for your four-legged friend, as they interpret the noise to be a threat.
 Fear of fireworks or even (thunder)storms can lead to your dog howling, barking or trying to run away.
+To prevent this, read our tips and preventive measures and shop our range in calming products such as Adaptil below!

 Fortunately, there are ways to teach your dog how to deal with his fear of fireworks.
 You should start this training as early as possible, preferably when they are still a puppy, to get them used to loud sounds and prevent the development of fear at a later time.
 The owner's behaviour is a very important part of this training; if you show signs of fear or anxiety, these feelings will be reinforced in your dog, so stay calm and show them that there is nothing to fear.
 To start the training, create soft noises while you are playing with your dog and, provided this goes well, you can start increasing the level of noise.
 Some say that anxious or fearful dogs should be ignored, however, the opposite is true as this only heightens their insecurities.
 It is important to make sure that your dog feels supported but make sure that you do not become overbearing.